-Powering Ohio: A vision for growth and innovative energy investment
+Powering Ohio: A path forward for energy and transportation transformation

 Report written by Synapse Energy Economics, Inc.

 Growth and economic opportunity awaits

 Ohio can attract billions in investment and create tens of thousands of good jobs by embracing clean energy, while building on Ohio’s traditional and emerging strengths.
 This report presents a non-partisan vision to help Ohio move forward into a prosperous energy future.
 Decisions made in the coming years by political, business, and investment leaders will determine whether Ohio captures economic growth by developing a modernized energy economy, or risks losing valuable business to domestic and international competition.